mnm-21/Network_dynamics_course_project/README.md

 ### `experiments_wind.py` - Wind Experiments

-This file contains experimental tools specifically designed for analyzing the wind implementation:

-- **Replacement Comparison**: Compares drift metrics with and without replacement
-- **Drift Analysis**: Studies effectiveness of replacement events
-- **Scalability Analysis**: Evaluates performance across different swarm sizes
-- **Automated Plot Generation**: Creates timestamped output directories for results

-**Use this file when:**
-- Running comprehensive experiments on wind robustness
-- Analyzing drift reduction effectiveness
-- Generating publication-quality plots
-- Comparing replacement strategies
+Experimental tools for analyzing the wind implementation, including replacement comparison, drift analysis, and scalability evaluation.
+See the [Experiments](#experiments) section for detailed usage.

 ## Core Classes